 President’s Higher Education Community Service Honor RollIn 2013, all four JWU campuses were named to the President’s Higher Education Community Service Honor Roll, the highest federal recognition for commitment to service-learning and civic engagement.

 This is the eighth consecutive year that some or all of our campuses have collectively earned this distinction.

 Learn more about the community service programs at our Providence, North Miami, Denver and Charlotte campuses.

 Want to make a difference?
-At JWU, we're leading the way: For the fifth year in a row, we've made the President’s Higher Education Community Service Honor Roll. read more
+At JWU, we're leading the way: Since the award was instituted in 2006, we've made the President’s Higher Education Community Service Honor Roll every year. read more